Doorway from Moutiers-Saint-Jean: Architecture

 The two kings are positioned beneath canopies, and are flanked by colonnettes.
 They were for a time believed to be David and Solomon, but were identified as Clovis and Chlothar in part from the large scrolls held in their hands, which are more associated with early medieval nobles than biblical figures.
 The scroll held by Clovis is thought to be the founding document for the abbey, that held by Chlothar the legal confirmation.
 The capitals are elaborately decorated with carvings of foliage.
 Carvings of angels hover in the archivolts above the kings.

 There are three arches linking the doorway to the overhead vault.
 A trilobed arch over the tympanum, a middle arch with kneeling angels, and an outermost arch resting on the piers.
 The tympanum contains carvings showing the Coronation of the Virgin, a popular theme for the tympana of 13th century French doorways.
 The passage has suffered some damage, and some figures have lost their heads or hands.
 The passage shows the Virgin sitting to Christ's right (the place of honor), bending toward him as he crowns her with his right hand.
 Her arms are raised in a gesture of veneration.
 He is holding a jeweled disk, representing his dominion, and is positioned on two lions, indicating that he is occupying the throne of Solomon.
 Mary's feet rest on a serpent-like creature, probably an adder.

 Most of the statuettes have been decapitated, but the figures are thought to include representations of John the Baptist, Simeon and the Christ child, Moses with the serpent, Abraham and Isaac, either David or Jeremiah, and Elijah alongside a raven.
 They can mostly be grouped into pairs, though are not arranged chronologically.

 Other elements from the Moutiers-Saint-Jean abbey, including Romanesque capitals, are kept at the Louvre, at the Fogg Museum, Harvard University, and in a private collection in Bard-les-Epoisses.
-A foilete capital from the abbey, with a head very similar to those of the two kings, is in Duke University, Durham, North Carolina.
+A foliate capital from the abbey, with a head very similar to those of the two kings, is in Duke University, Durham, North Carolina.